bbc/gel/src/components/filter-and-sort.md

 Users arrive at search results pages having submitted a search query to a global or local [**Search**](../search) component.
 To help them find what they are looking for among the results, filtering and sorting tools are provided.

-Unlike in some implementations, utilizing XHR requests, BBC filtering tools constitute a set of links corresponding to the "q" query parameter.
+Unlike in some implementations, utilizing XHR requests, BBC filtering tools constitute a set of links corresponding to query parameters.
 The base URL is [https://www.bbc.co.uk/search](https://www.bbc.co.uk/search).
-Since this method does not require JavaScript, the filtering itself should not either.
+Since this mechanism does not require JavaScript, the interface itself should not either.
 JavaScript is only incorporated as a progressive enhancement, and only to improve the component's responsiveness.

 ## Recommended markup